 Tex.
-Prob.
-Code Ann. §451.
-Thus, under Section 451, if both spouses sign an account agreement at a financial institution for creation of a community property with right of survivorship account, then funds deposited in the account after its creation will be subject to the right of survivorship.
+Est. Code. §112.051.
+Thus, under Section 112.051, if both spouses sign an account agreement at a financial institution for creation of a community property with right of survivorship account, then funds the Probate Code and the related constitutional amendment regarding community property with right of survivorship may alter the result of this case.